carlosbaraza/unicorn-contributor/README.md

-  -t, --to [date]                      Date to stop contributing [20190101] -c, --contributions [contributions]  Defaults to (number of days from --from to --to) times 3 [3000] -Z, --crazy-hours                    Pretend you code instead of watching Netflix every night -v, --verbose                        Show git commands being executed, etc.
+  -t, --to [date]                      Date to stop contributing [20190101] -c, --contributions [contributions]  Defaults to (number of days from --from to --to) times 3 [3000] -Z, --crazy-hours                    Pretend you code instead of watching Netflix every night -r, --realistic                      Humans can not contribute every day -g, --realistic-gaps [gaps]          Total gap count in the period [100] -v, --verbose                        Show git commands being executed, etc.
   -h, --help                           output usage information
 ```